Wagon: Farm wagon

 Farm wagons are built for general multi-purpose usage in an agricultural or rural setting.
 These include gathering hay, crops and wood, and delivering them to the farmstead or market.
 Wagons can also be pulled with tractors for easy transportation of those materials.

-A common form found throughout Europe is the ladder wagon, a large wagon the sides of which often consisted of ladders strapped in place to hold in hay or grain, though these could be removed to serve other needs.
-A common type of farm wagon particular to North America is the buckboard.
+A common form found throughout Europe is the ladder wagon, a large wagon the sides of which consisted of ladders strapped in place to hold in hay or grain, though these could be removed to serve other needs.

 Freight wagon

-Freight wagons are wagons used for the overland hauling of freight and bulk commodities.